JimmySitompul/randomwalk-heatmap/README.md

 1. Install the required dependencies and libraries specified in the `requirements.txt` file.

-2. Run the model script, which will initiate the desire path simulation for the specified duration (e.g., 1 week).
+2. Run the model script, which will initiate the desire path simulation for the specified duration (e.g., 100 days).

 3. Analyze the output, such as the heatmap data, to identify the most preferred desire paths within the environment.